What makes a city pet-friendly and how can a city get there?

 7. Check your green space.
 When there’s room to be active outdoors with pets, it supports healthy people and pets.
 Assess where pet-friendly parks are located throughout your community and where green space might be needed.

 8. Cover the basics.
 To live a healthy, hygienic life with pets, people need access to basic amenities including pet relief areas and fresh drinking water.
 If your city doesn’t have them, start planning additions for your next budget year.
-Here are examples that can be custom branded for your city.

 9. Educate everywhere.
 Use signage to direct people to pet-related amenities but also educate about responsible pet ownership.
 Check out our sample language for hydration stations and waste stations, and our signage starter guide (PDF) for more messages to help.